-The film INVICTUS should be seen by both the young and the less young.
+The film INVICTUS should be watched by the young and the less young.

 It is an inspiring message on the inner bravery we can find in ourselves in order to endure any deep sorrow or big problem life can hurl at us.

-A tribute to Nelson Mandela and to the South African people – the black and the white alike – it displays profound fragments of the soul of 3 men.
+The film is a tribute to Nelson Mandela and to the South African people – blacks and whites alike – and it reveals the complex fragments of the souls of 3 men.

 The Victorians, Mandela, the Afrikaans